How To Improve Your Foreign Language Comprehension

 The only way we train our ears to distinguish sounds in foreign speech is by lots and lots of exposure.
 Listen, listen and listen some more.
 And this takes time.

-My own experience with listening comprehension
+My experience with foreign language listening comprehension

-It really did happen like that for me.
-It was just a sudden, defining moment of realization – almost like my ability to comprehend another language changed overnight.
+It was just a sudden defining moment of realization – almost like my ability to comprehend another language became apparent overnight.
 This is how it felt even though I knew it was a gradual process over a long time.

 How you can improve your listening comprehension skills

 It doesn’t have to take that long provided you’re determined and proactive about training your comprehension skills.

 Now you’ve got your favorite foreign movie scene for easy listening while you’re driving, walking or doing the house chores.